pkrll/Hazel/README.md

 ``Hazel`` generates new projects based on predefined templates, placed in ``~/.hazel/templates``.
 You can add your own templates by simply creating a desired directory structure, along with the files you want to be automatically generated, in a subdirectory to ``~/.hazel/templates``.

-The name of the subdirectory will serve as the name of the project.
+The name of the subdirectory will serve as the name of the template.

 #### Example